10-6-pursuit/project-student-dashboard/README.md

 # Student Dashboard Project
 ## Description
 Build a webapp using react to display list of students and student details in a school with the option to filter by cohort.

+## User Functionality
+- Filter students by cohort
+- Toggle show / hide student details
+- Use form to add their name and comment to 1-On-1 Notes section